Thursday's Scottish Gossip

 Brighton & Hove Albion will give forward Abdallah Sima's move to Rangers their blessing - but only as a straight loan as they will not let the 22-year-old leave on a cut-price permanent transfer next summer.
 (Daily Record)

-Brighton & Hove Albion forward Abdallah Sima underwent a medical on Wednesday as the 22-year-old nears the completion of a loan move to Rangers.
+Brighton & Hove Albion forward Abdallah Sima was due to undergo a medical on Wednesday as the 22-year-old nears the completion of a loan move to Rangers.
 (Sky Sports)

 Los Angeles midfielder Timothy Tillman says his brother Malik enjoyed his time in Glasgow as the 21-year-old playmaker's future remains undecided after Rangers triggered a £5m option to buy after his season-long loan but Bayern Munich cancelled that amid interest from Brentford and Brighton & Hove Albion.
 (Daily Record)